 - Baseline Testing is done from the application and user experience point of view.
 Benchmark testing is done from business and SLA point of view.

-While many teams follow the agile process for testing, it is best to follow a process for baseline and benchmark testing.
-The following are the standard testing phases for baseline and benchmark testing:
+While many teams follow the agile process for testing, it is best to follow a slightly different process for benchmark testing.
+The following are the standard testing phases for benchmark testing:

 This phase includes identifying and defining standards and requirements for baseline and benchmark testing.
-A set of metrics is prepared for measuring the performance.
+Identifying what components within the system are the most critical to test regarding performance and user experience.
+A set of metrics is prepared for measuring the performance and outcomes.

 This phase includes setting the goals and objectives and the error identification process and how to resolve them.

-This phase includes the agreement between functional and non-functional requirements with business process approval.
+This phase includes the agreement between functional and non-functional requirements with business process approval and internal stakeholders.

 This phase includes developing the test scenarios, executing the performance tests, measuring the performance, and calculating results.